davappler/getting-started-with-docker/README.md

 - Start a container with that volume => `docker run -dp 3000:3000 --mount type=volume,src=todo-db,target=/etc/todos getting-started`
 - Get information about a volume=> `docker volume inspect todo-db` -

+# Networks

+- Run `docker network --help` => to see the list of commands available.
+- Run `docker network ls` => Depending on the OS and version of docker we will see either `bridge` or `docker0` network name but they both are same.
+- `Bridge/docker0` => is the default network that bridges through the NAT firewall to the physical network that your host is connected to.
+- You will also see a `host` network in the list, it is a special network that skips the virtual networking of docker and attaches the container directly to the host interface.

+- Creating a new network and attaching container to it
+    - `docker network create my_app_net` => We create a new network called `my_app_net`, and by default it will be a `bridge` network which uses the virtual network for containers to talk to host machine.
+    - `docker container run -d --name new_nginx --network my_app_net nginx` => We create a new container from `nginx` image and give it a name of `new_nginx` and with the help of `--network` flag we attach it to the `my_app_net` network we created above.
+    - `docker network inspect my_app_net ` => Then we can inspect the network and check in the containers field to verify that container has been added to the network.
+    - `docker network connect <network-id> <container-id> ` => this will connect that container to the network.
+    - `docker network disconnect <network-id> <container-id> ` => this will disconnect that container from the network.

+- Tips
+    - Create your apps so frontend/backend sit on the same docker network
+    - Their inter-communication never leaves the host.
+    - All externally exposed ports closed by default
+    - You must manually expose via `-p`, whicih is better default security.
+    -